 Applicants for transfer admission must submit the following:

-Transfer applications should be postmarked by June 15, and applicants should make every effort to complete the application by July 1.
+Transfer applications should be submitted by June 15, and applicants should make every effort to complete the application by July 1.
 The Admissions Committee will begin to review transfer applications and make offers of admission around mid-July.
 Applications that are completed late will be considered if spaces are available.

 We ask that transfer applicants have completed a minimum of 26 credit hours.
 That allows a transfer student to complete a law degree from USC in four semesters without taking a course overload.
 If you are currently enrolled in a part-time program and will take classes in a summer session that will meet the 26 credit hour minimum, you can submit the application with grades from your first two part-time semesters, typically 18 hours.
 The Committee on Admissions will review the work in the first 18 hours and may offer admission contingent upon successful completion of the remaining 8 hours of work in the summer session.
 All work must have been completed before the date of enrollment in the School of Law.